 Demoted to Extra: Master Shifu gets a couple of brief scenes at the start, then sends Po on his way while he remains in the Valley of Peace until the very end when he does the Big Damn Heroes bit.
 Justified in that his character arc was mostly done with by the end of the first movie and someone had to watch the Jade Palace.
 Thankfully averted with the Furious Five, who appear much more this time around, and all of them actively help Po out this time around throughout the film.

 Development Gag: There was originally going to be a Master Boar on the Kung Fu Council, but he was ultimately scrapped.
 His character model appears as a prisoner in Gongmen Jail who cheers after Po's Rousing Speech.

 The Dragon: The Wolf Boss.
 He's not particularly intimidating or powerful, but both fights with him are relatively long fights, especially the second, and in both occasions, Po doesn't beat him once, and in both examples Po takes the last blow as The Wolf Boss leaves triumphant and victorious.
 When he has an Even Evil Has Standards and a Heel-Face Turn when he refuses to fire a cannon on his own men fighting the Five, Shen graphically kills him to fire it himself.

 Dragons Up the Yin Yang: In the first film, the dragon was a more prevalent image; here, the Yin Yang is a much more prominent symbol.

-One other example that may count is when Shen is expecting a powerful warrior to arrive in the top floor of his room, when it is revealed one of the gorilla's is carrying a weak Po who admits to throwing up at one point due to climbing so many stairs.
+Shen is expecting a powerful warrior to arrive in the top floor of his room, since he hears loud noises, when it is revealed one of the gorillas is carrying an exhausted Po who admits to throwing up at one point due to climbing so many stairs.

 Early-Bird Cameo: Master Ox, Croc, the wolf bandits, and even Shen's symbol were in Po's opening dream in the first film.